(m,n)-Semirings and a Generalized Fault Tolerance Algebra of Systems: Partial Ordering On Fault Tolerance

 In this Section we use $x_i,y_i$, etc., where $i \in \mathbb{Z}_+$ to denote individual system components that are assumed to be \emph{atomic} at the level of discussion, i.e., they have no components or sub-systems of their own.
 We use \emph{component} to refer to such an atomic part of a system, and \emph{subsystem} to refer to a part of a system that is not necessarily atomic.
 We assume that components and subsystems are disjoint, in the sense that if fail, they fail independently and do not affect the functioning of other components.

-Let $\mathcal{U}$ be a universal set of all systems in the domain of discourse as given by Rao~\cite{SRaoAlgeb2008}, and let $f$ be a mapping $f:\mathcal{U}^m \to \mathcal{U}$, i.e., $f$ is an $m$-ary operator.
-Likewise, let $g$ be an $n$-ary operator.
+Let $\mathcal{U}$ be a universal set of all systems in the domain of discourse as given by Rao~\cite{SRaoAlgeb2008}, and let $f$ be a mapping $f:\mathcal{U}^m \to \mathcal{U}$, i.e., $f$ is an $m$-ary operation.
+Likewise, let $g$ be an $n$-ary operation.

-\begin{definition} We define $f$ and $g$ for systems as follows:
+\begin{definition} We define $f$ and $g$ operations for systems as follows:

-\begin{itemize} \item[(i)] $f$ is an $m$-ary operator which applies on systems made up of $m$ components or subsystems, where if any one of the components or subsystems fails, then the whole system fails.
+\begin{itemize} \item[(i)] $f$ is an $m$-ary operation which applies on systems made up of $m$ components or subsystems, where if any one of the components or subsystems fails, then the whole system fails.